web-packages/web_touch_ripple/README.md

 # Touch Ripple For Web
-Use web components to implement touch ripple effects.
+Use web components to implement simple touch ripple effects.

 ## How to apply ripple element
 Please referance to this code!